-Prerequisite(s): Credit or concurrent enrollment in ACC 124 or credit or concurrent enrollment in ACC 125 or credit or concurrent enrollment in ACC 201; and credit or concurrent enrollment in ICS 100 or credit or concurrent enrollment in ICS 101 or consent of instructor.
+Prerequisite(s): A grade of "C" or higher in both ACC 124 and ACC 125 or a grade of "C" or higher in in ACC 201; and credit or concurrent enrollment in ICS 100 or credit or concurrent enrollment in ICS 101; or consent of instructor or consent of the Accounting Program Coordinator or consent of the Business, Legal & Technology Department Chairperson.

-Recommended Preparation: Credit or concurrent enrollment in SP 151 or credit or concurrent enrollment in SP 181 or credit or concurrent enrollment in SP 251.
+Recommended Preparation: Credit or concurrent enrollment in SP 151 or credit or concurrent enrollment in SP 251.